SathesanThavabalasingam/WildFire/README.md

 ### Topic Modelling with Latent Dirichlecht Allocation

 To create a structure that dynamically reflects specific project content, topic modelling can be used.
 Specifically, Latent Dirilect Allocation (LDA) is a NLP technique that can extract relevant topics from a corpus of documents in an unsupervised manner.

-Description of LDA
+Below is a description of LDA modelling in further detail.
+Feel free to skip over this section!

 <p align="center">
 <img src="./WildFireApp/static/img/lda.png">